 Heat the oven to 425 degrees.
 Line a baking sheet or large gratin dish with parchment paper.

 Take the monkfish tail and with a small sharp paring knife make small slits into the flesh.
 Into each slit, place slivers of the garlic until used up.
 Set aside.

 Trim the stalks and feathery leaves from the fennel.
 Save for another use.
 Cut the bulb into roughly ¼-inch thick slices.
 Set aside.

 In a large bowl, put 1 tablespoon olive oil.
 Add the fennel slices and the cherry tomatoes.
 Gently toss to coat.
 Place the fennel slices onto the prepared baking sheet spread into a single layer.
 Put onto a center shelf in the oven.
 Bake for 15 minutes.

-- Meanwhile brush the monkfish with half the remaining oil.
-Add the rest to a skillet and over a medium high flame quickly brown the fish on all sides to seal.
+Meanwhile, brush the monkfish with half the remaining oil.
+Add the rest to a skillet and over medium-high heat, quickly brown the fish on all sides to seal.
 It won't get very dark.

 Take the fennel out of the oven.
 Turn the heat down to 375 degrees.
 Move the fennel to the edges, place the monkfish in the middle, and drizzle any oil from the skillet over it.
 Add the tomatoes.
 Sprinkle with salt.
 Bake for 20 minutes then turn the tomatoes and the fish, basting with the pan juices.
 Add the olives.